America’s Car-Mart (NASDAQ:CRMT) Posts Earnings Results, Beats Expectations By $3.39 EPS

 America’s Car-Mart (NASDAQ:CRMT) released its quarterly earnings results on Sunday.
-The company reported $6.19 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $2.80 by $3.39, MarketWatch Earnings reports.
+The company reported $6.19 earnings per share for the quarter, topping analysts’ consensus estimates of $2.80 by $3.39, MarketWatch Earnings reports.
 America’s Car-Mart had a net margin of 8.37% and a return on equity of 20.94%.

-A number of research firms have recently issued reports on CRMT.
-Zacks Investment Research downgraded shares of America’s Car-Mart from a “buy” rating to a “hold” rating in a research note on Monday, May 3rd.
-Stephens reaffirmed a “buy” rating and set a $154.00 target price on shares of America’s Car-Mart in a research note on Thursday, April 8th.
+CRMT has been the subject of a number of recent analyst reports.
+Stephens reissued a “buy” rating and set a $154.00 price target on shares of America’s Car-Mart in a research report on Thursday, April 8th.
+Zacks Investment Research downgraded shares of America’s Car-Mart from a “buy” rating to a “hold” rating in a research report on Monday, May 3rd.

 America's Car-Mart, Inc, through its subsidiaries, operates as an automotive retailer in the United States.
 The company primarily sells older model used vehicles and provides financing for its customers.
 As of December 17, 2020, it operated 151 dealerships in the South-Central United States.
 America's Car-Mart, Inc was founded in 1981 and is based in Rogers, Arkansas.